ayonadee/Coffee-Chat-/README.md

 sure-fire way to get your foot in the door and even perhaps jump the queue a couple of steps.
-However it is often difficult to keep track of the various people and discussions you have along the way.
+However it is often difficult to keep track of the various people and discussions you have along the way, making it tedious to circle back to these connects when you're job hunting and would like to arrange a coffee chat.

 Introducing...
 Coffee Chat: